Schools & Outreach Programme

 If you are unable to visit the college during an Open Day, we offer individual tours around the college, subject to availability.
 Please email to book or for more details.
 We kindly ask that you contact the Outreach team with at least one week's notice.

-If you are a state school teacher in Surrey or Hampshire (excluding Southampton, Portsmouth, and the Isle of Wight) and would like to join the teachers' mailing list, please email the Outreach team.
+If you are a state school teacher in Surrey or Hampshire (excluding Southampton, Portsmouth, and the Isle of Wight) and would like to join the teachers' mailing list, please sign up to our Outreach Newsletter.
 Members of the teachers’ mailing list are sent details of upcoming events from around the University and from St Hilda’s College, including upcoming available dates to book school visits.

 How to find us